eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 IMO, a downside to the GrapheneOS paradigm is that it doesn't push app developers to stop using google services.
 However, GrapheneOS is for sure the best solution to maximise compatibility and security.

-Thanks to drav-corp and matchboxbananasynergy from ``irc.libera.chat#grapheneos`` who helped me to write this and understand the specifics of each packaging solution.
+Thanks to drav-corp, opsecs and matchboxbananasynergy from ``irc.libera.chat#grapheneos`` who helped me to write this and understand the specifics of each packaging solution.